TomasSlekys/magento2-professional-developer-sertification-notes/sections/section_1.md

 > ### 1.4.4 Identify how to use DI configuration files for customizing Magento.

+Each module can have a global and an area-specific di.xml file.
+Area-specific di.xml files are recommended to be applied for dependencies configuration for presentation layer, while global file – for all the rest.

 ---

 > ### 1.4.5 How can you override a native class, inject your class into another object, and use other techniques available in di.xml (for example, virtualTypes)?